ma-yue/CalvingModel/README.md

-# Crevasses
+# Calving law
-model crevasse evolution in glaciers
+Model the evolution of stresses and crevasse growth in glaciers